WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 montanus

-(Mountain Mahogany) Rosaceae (Rose Family) Semi-desert, foothills, montane.
+(Alder-leaf Mountain Mahogany) Rosaceae (Rose Family) Semi-desert, foothills, montane.
 Shrublands,

 canyons, woodlands.
 Spring.
-Mountain Mahogany is a very common shrub at altitudes from 5,000-8,000 feet.
+Mountain Mahogany is a very common shrub from 5,000-8,000 feet elevation.
 Numerous light gray stems rise to 9 feet from a densely packed base and then lean outward giving a 4 to 8 foot crown spread.
-In good years Mountain Mahogany puts on a beautiful display of tiny red and yellow trumpet flowers.
-These develop into seeds with feathery tails that loft the seeds on the winds of late summer and fall.
+In years following good fall and summer moisture, such as 2019, Mountain Mahogany puts on a beautiful display of tiny red and yellow trumpet flowers.
+These flowers individually have a hardly detectable fragrance, but when they are in masses by the thousands, such as shown at the top of this page, the fragrance is strong and sweet.
+Within a month or so, the flowers will develop seeds with feathery tails and the shrubs will be even more eye-catching as they become one huge mass of silvery fluff.
+See below.
 Elk and Deer relish Mountain Mahogany twigs and their browsing can add to the plant's straggly look.
 Cercocarpus montanus was first collected for science by Edwin James in the Colorado Rockies in 1820 near the Platte River.
 It was named by Rafinesque in 1832. |

 ||